cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 The complete code of this controller is given in the next subsection.

-> **Hands on**: At the beginning of the controller file, add the include directives corresponding to the [Robot](../reference/robot.md), the [DistanceSensor](../reference/distancesensor.md) and the Motor nodes in order to be able to use the corresponding API (documented in chapter 3 of the `Reference Manual`):
+> **Hands on**: At the beginning of the controller file, add the include directives corresponding to the [Robot](../reference/robot.md), the [DistanceSensor](../reference/distancesensor.md) and the [Motor](../reference/motor.md) nodes in order to be able to use the corresponding API:

 > ```c
 > #include <webots/robot.h>